leenasohail/PhysiGym/man/TUTORIAL_physigym_rl.md

 First, we will have to recall some important elements in Reinforcement Learning.

 ### 2. Reinforcement Learning short explanation

 In reinforcement learning (RL), the goal is to **maximize the expected cumulative reward** over time.
 The **reward function** provides feedback to the agent, indicating how beneficial or harmful its actions are.

-The RL agent interacts with an environment — such as our **tumor microenvironment (TME) model** — which provides observations.
+The RL agent interacts with an environment — such as our **TIB model** — which provides observations.
 These observations can be **scalars** or **images** (e.g., generated from an agent-based simulator).
 The agent processes this input to decide on an action.

-In our TME case, the **action** corresponds to the administration of a drug, denoted by:
+In our TIB case, the **action** corresponds to the administration of a drug, denoted by:

 $$
 d_t \in [0, 1]